Scale Setting and Strong Coupling Determination in the Gradient Flow Scheme for 2+1 Flavor Lattice QCD: Introduction

-Among them are the commonly used potential scales $r_0$ and $r_1$ proposed two decades ago \cite{Sommer:1993ce,Bernard:2000gd}.
+Among them are the commonly used potential scales $r_0$ and $r_1$ proposed decades ago \cite{Sommer:1993ce,Bernard:2000gd}.
 They are defined by $r^2\mathrm{d}V(r)/\mathrm{d}r=1.65$ or $1$ for $r=r_0$ or $r_1$, respectively.
-Usually the potential $V(r)$ itself is precise on the lattice, but when the lattice is very fine, the statistical uncertainties of the Wilson loops at large temporal distances (in lattice units) become significant, which weakens the control of the excited-state contamination. $F_{p4s}$, on the other hand, has a relatively strong dependence on the valence quark mass by definition, and the asymptotic fits needed to extract $f_{p4s}$ are usually challenging \cite{MILC:2012znn}.
+Usually the potential $V(r)$ itself is precise on the lattice, but when the lattice is very fine, the statistical uncertainties of the Wilson loops at large temporal distances (in lattice units) become significant, which weakens the control of the excited-state contamination. $F_{p4s}$, on the other hand, has a relatively strong dependence on the valence quark mass.
+To obtain $F_{p4s}$ one needs to perform fits to meson correlation function at asymptotically large separations, which again could be challenging for small lattice spacing.

-Gradient flow \cite{Narayanan:2006rf,Luscher:2009eq} is a seminal framework that has applications in many fields, such as renormalization, defining operators, noise reduction, scale setting, $et\ al$.
-The flow scales are introduced based on a crucial property of gradient flow that any operator comprised of the flowed gauge fields renormalizes only through the renormalization of the gauge coupling \cite{Luscher:2011bx}.
-Thus a scale can be defined (at a certain flow time) when setting the composite operator to a predefined physical value.
+Gradient flow \cite{Narayanan:2006rf,Luscher:2009eq} is a seminal framework that has applications in many fields, such as renormalization, defining operators, noise reduction, scale setting \textit{etc}.
+The flow scales are introduced based on a crucial property of gradient flow that it renormalizes composite operators at positive finite flow time \cite{Luscher:2011bx}.
 For gradient flow scales the relevant composite operator is the vacuum gauge action density $E$.
 The flow scales have been a topic of intense study for the last decade for their stability and high precision.
-This is due to the fact that the action density is very precise on the lattice and no asymptotic fits are needed to obtain the scales.
-In several recent studies, the calculations have been pushed to 2+1+1 flavor lattice QCD using different actions, and the obtained results can reach sub-percent level precision, see \cite{ExtendedTwistedMass:2021qui,Miller:2020evg,MILC:2015tqx,BMW:2012hcm,Dowdall:2013rya} for a selection.
-Such calculations can mostly be extrapolated to the continuum limit and the physical pion mass limit.
+This is due to the fact that the action density is very precise on the lattice and no fits of correlation functions at large separations are needed.